crux82/FEVER-it/README.md

 ## DATASET

-## ADAPTERS LLAMA3 FINETUNED ON FEVER AND FEVER-TI
+## ADAPTERS LLAMA3 FINETUNED ON FEVER AND FEVER-IT
 In the following section, you can find the models already finetuned with various modes.
 | LANGUAGE | PROMPT |Document | Download |
 |:----:| :--------------: | :--: | :---------: |